liviucotfas/plosone-covid19-apron/README.md

 Recordings of the simulations presented in the paper
 ### **"Health Risks of Airplane Boarding Methods with Apron Buses When Some Passengers Disregard Safe Social Distancing"**
-submitted to the `IEEE Access` journal.
+submitted to the `PLOS One` journal.

 Please feel free to contact us at liviu.cotfas at ase .ro for further details.